 - b.
 Write Clocks must precede Write Enable by a minimum of two and a half servo clock periods. - c.
-Servo clocks (used by the controller to create Write Clocks) may not be valid on the Servo/Read Clock lines until two servo clock periods after Read Enable is deactivated.
+Servo clocks (used by the controller to create Write Clocks) may not be valid on the Servo/Read Clock lines until two servo clock periods after Read Enable is deactivated. - d.

-d.
 Read Enable and Write Enable may not occur simultaneously.

-Thus, from Figure 25 and 26, if Read Enable was deactivated when the last interface data bit of the address field check code was received by the controller and Write Enable was activated five Servo Clock periods after Read Enable was deactivated, a Write Splice area would be created at the location shown in Figures 25 and 26 (i.e., the Write Splice area on the media would start eight bit times from the last bit of the recorded address field check code.)
+Thus, from Figure 24 and 25, if Read Enable was deactivated when the last interface data bit of the address field check code was received by the controller and Write Enable was activated five Servo Clock periods after Read Enable was deactivated, a Write Splice area would be created at the location shown in Figures 24 and 25 (i.e., the Write Splice area on the media would start eight bit times from the last bit of the recorded address field check code).
 In addition, if Write Clocks were enabled two Servo clock periods after Read Enable was deactivated, the drive requirement for Write Clocks to precede Write Gate by two and a half Servo Clock periods would also be met.

-PC SPEC.
-NO. SHEET REV.

-А 77711078 55 А

-If the clocks available on the Interface Servo/Read Clock lines are used to count five servo clock periods from the deactivation of Read Enable to the activation of Write Enable, the Write splice may be shifted two bit positions to the right of the first bit of the address pad because the Interface Servo/Read Clock line may contain no clock transitions for up to two servo clock periods after Read Enable is deactivated.
+If clocks available the on the Interface Servo/Read Clock lines are used to count five servo clock periods from the deactivation of Read Enable to the activation of Write Enable, the Write splice may be shifted two bit positions to the right of the first bit of the address pad because the Interface Servo/Read Clock line may contain no clock transitions for up to two servo clock periods after Read Enable is deactivated.